 Prefix and postfix both only work with the #CG1-style pull, because otherwise Complice is just directly fetching the node and doesn't see what its parents are.

 This one is below the prefix feature, because it depends on it.
 The problem with this...

 ...is that there's just a bit too much ambiguity about what's intended to be a task.
+Maybe "tasks for" is the task, and the things underneath are notes on it.
 If you do it like this, it will try to pull in the "tasks for #today" task, not the children individually.

 Instead, the solution is to put the date tag as a prefix.
 So it's as if all of the children of that node have their own little #today tag, and they all get pulled in separately:

 One thing you might not know about the internet is that you can style any website however you want.

 Install this userstyle in your browser to get the workflowy tags described above to show up in color, like they do on this page.

 If you're logged in, this section will show custom CSS for your goal colors.